tinamayswinkels/sbe/_posts/2017-10-23-the-new-macaulay-suburb-of-melboure.md

 ---

-A new suburb is to be proclaimed for Melbourne, featuring medium rise multi-residential buildings and proposed accommodation for 10,000.&nbsp; Image below taken from Herald sun article by Alex White October 22, 2017 [http://www.heraldsun.com.au/news/victoria/new-inner-melbourne-suburb-of-macaulay-to-be-rezoned-making-way-for-thousands-of-homes/news-story/b0245be4aae79baa80dda975f545458c](http://www.heraldsun.com.au/news/victoria/new-inner-melbourne-suburb-of-macaulay-to-be-rezoned-making-way-for-thousands-of-homes/news-story/b0245be4aae79baa80dda975f545458c).
+A new suburb is to be proclaimed for Melbourne, featuring medium rise multi-residential buildings and proposed accommodation for 10,000.&nbsp; Image below taken from ***[Herald Sun article](http://www.heraldsun.com.au/news/victoria/new-inner-melbourne-suburb-of-macaulay-to-be-rezoned-making-way-for-thousands-of-homes/news-story/b0245be4aae79baa80dda975f545458c)*** by Alex White October 22, 2017.

 Similar releases of land may take place over the next few years, some of them more remote than others.